 Some lenders will only offer interest-only mortgages to customers earning over £100,000 a year so this can make them inaccessible to many people.

-However, there are those lenders with a more flexible lending criteria, so you might still be eligible for an interest-only mortgage if this is your preferred option.
+However, in our experience we have found that there are some mortgage lenders with greater flexibility on their lending criteria, so therefore you might still be eligible for an interest-only mortgage if this is your preferred option.

 How long can you have one?